Home » Office 365 » Office 365 Tenant To Tenant Migration: Detailed Guide

 3. Clutter – If you don’t plan the destination tenant, there is a risk that the environment will be very cluttered.
 This would make it much harder for users to find what they need in order to be productive.

-Best Practices for Office 365 Tenant-to-Tenant Migration
+Best Practices for Office 365 Tenant to Tenant Migration

-• Understand the migration process
+Understand the migration process

 You should have well well-thought-out plan that is crucial for successfully migrating to the source tenant.
 There are several things that you need to consider before making the move.
 No two businesses can have the same requirements, so creating a plan that is tailored to your needs is very important.
 Here are a few points that you should keep in mind: